Frequently Asked Questions

 Is Sandblasting Durable/Permanent?

 Sandblasting is one of the most durable image transfer method out there!
-Since the sandblasting process removes the top layer of glass or ceramic glaze by cutting into it, the only way to remove the design would be to melt it down in a kiln or sandblast away all the surrounding glaze.
+Since the sandblasting process removes the top layer of glass or ceramic glaze by carving into it, the only way to remove the design would be to melt it down in a kiln.

 Yes!
 All our glassware and ceramics are food-safe, and can be washed in a dishwasher, even sanitized!
 The design will never fade, wear, stain, or scratch.
 We recommend hand-washing silicone travel lids in case of warping, but occasional dish-washing on a normal cycle should be fine.